gigigoapps/gigigo-ios-lib/README.md

 GIGLibrary is the main library for iOS projects on Gigigo.

 ```
-version: 0.1
+version: 0.2
 ```

 ## How to add it to my project?

 GIGLibrary comes in two versions:

-- A static framework for projects that must support iOS 7.
+- A static framework for projects that must support iOS 7. (deprecated)
 - A dynamic framework for projects for iOS 8 and after.

 ## What is included?